Superalgos/Superalgos/README.md

 ## Before You Begin

-**This *Guetting Started Guide* will quickly show you the very basics of the app, so that you can rapidly see the app's potential.
+**This *Getting Started Guide* will quickly show you the very basics of the app so that you can rapidly see the app's potential.
 It will take you through a sequence of instructions that you need to follow to download and install the app, run it for the first time, import an existing strategy and run your first backtest.**

 The following recommendations may make your life easier using this pre-release in alpha stage:

-* We highly recommend you use Chrome to run the app, so that you have a similar environment as developers in case you need help.
+* We highly recommend you use Chrome to run the app so that you have a similar environment as developers in case you need help.

 * You will benefit from having a decent Console / Command Line application for similar reasons: we hope you won't need it, but in case you do, it may save you lots of hassle and make a difference troubleshooting and getting help from the community.
 We recommend [Console Emulator Cmder](https://cmder.net/).